ZION CORRALES-NELSON PROFILE

-Representing the CSU Berkeley Bears, the 5’8 Nelson sped to a new PB of 11.77 (0.5), improving on her 11.79 from last year retaining #7 in the all-time lists for the Philippines.
-Nelson who is in last year as a junior is #4 all-time lists for Junior Philippines.
+Representing the CSU Berkeley Bears, the 5’8 Zion Corrales-Nelson sped to a new PB of 11.77 (0.5), improving 11.79 from last year, retaining #7 in the all-time lists for the Philippines.
+In last year as a junior, Nelson is #4 all-time list for Junior Philippines.

 Nelson then timed another PB at the same event in the 200 in 23.74.

 Hence leading the South East Asian Rankings.
 Ahead of SEA Silver medallist Kayla Richardson 23.76.
 Zulkifli 23.80.

 And SEA Games Champion Shanti Veronica Pereira (Singapore) 23.87.
 This was a significant improvement in her 24.15 times set 3 years ago.
 Making her #3 on the Philippine Junior and Senior all-time lists.

 Richardson also clocked a 55.04 in the 400m improving on her season’s best of 56.99.
 Her best time is 54.18, which was the National and National Junior record until a few months ago when Kayla Richardson broke it with a 53.81 run.